at-grandpa/des/README.md

 $
 ```

-The docker environment is built.

 Next, run `make attach`.
+You can attach the docker container.

 ```
 $ make attach